dmayukh/torchvideoclf/README.md

     Use the container as above
     `docker pull mayukhd/jetson_4_1:cp36torch1.7`

     Remember to run the container on Jetson with --device=/dev/video0 flag

+    Install the requirements, they are all in the requirements file.

     Change the following in the index.html file to match your Jetsons IP `<img src="http://192.168.1.20:8080/videostream" width="30%">`